 The University of Reading has arrangements with several publishers that mean that staff and students can achieve Open Access for their publications automatically without the need to apply for funding or deal with invoices.
 Most of these arrangements are under Transformative/Transitional Agreements whereby publishers have committed to flip hybrid journals to a fully Gold Open Access publishing model over time.

 A list of the publishers with which we have agreements is given below.
+The SciFree Journal search tool is a useful quick check to find out if a specific journal is included in one of our deals.

 In general, to qualify for most of the publisher deals it is essential that: